Field Trip and Activity Information

 It is recommended that students provide their own transportation to and from field trip sites whenever possible.
 Alternatives are listed below in order of increasing risk to the University.

-- Commercial Transportation - contact Contracts & Procurement to arrange for buses, ships, airplanes, etc. [Travel funds held in Cal Poly Corporation accounts may be used.]
+- Commercial Transportation - contact Strategic Business Services to arrange for buses, ships, airplanes, etc. [Travel funds held in Cal Poly Corporation accounts may be used.]

 - Car pools may be organized, however: all drivers must be state employees or identified University Volunteers and must be authorized to drive vehicles on University (state) business.
 Use of personal vehicles on University business requires additional authorization.